silumankucing/Unmanned-Aerial-Vehicle/README.md

 **UAS Xplore** <br>

-open source unmanned aerial vehicle projects built for less agile, low performance and efficient aerodynamics performance which can be upgraded for triple propps electric VTOL capability <br>
+open source unmanned aerial vehicle projects built for less agile, low performance and efficient aerodynamics performance which can be upgraded for triple propps electric VTOL capability. <br>
-UAS structure was build by 3D printed PLA and implement INAV for FC firmware. <br>
+UAS structure was build by 3D printed PLA and implement INAV for FC firmware.
+UAS Xplore designed using Solidworks, simulation doing with ANSYS and firmware setup using INAV Navigator. <br>

-UAS Xplore designed using Solidworks, simulation doing with ANSYS and firmware setup using INAV Navigator *Tech stack :*<br>
+*Tech stack :*<br>

 Hardware